 by Tony Vidler

-The 3 areas for strategic consideration are:
+The 3 areas to consider are:

 Collectively, these determine how well a practice can go.